pa7x1/ethereum-merge-gas/README.md

 The hypothesis is that block delays result in pent-up demand for blockspace which result in EIP-1559 targeting enlarged blocks but also raising the price of gas.
-A block that arrives at 28 seconds is effectively equivalent to a missed block, so it's more likely to saturate the maximum blocksize allowed by EIP-1559.
+A block that arrives at 28 seconds is effectively equivalent to a missed block, so under typical demand conditions it's more likely to saturate the maximum blocksize allowed by EIP-1559.
 Imagine what happens when 5% of blocks arrive after
 42 seconds, and you have the occasional 175 second delay.
 The other side of the coin is that we also have some blocks arriving much faster, these should result in a lowering of gas prices as they are less likely to be filled.
 Unfortunately gas prices are bounded from below (can't go lower than 0) but they are not from above, so block delays can skew gas prices